reserve-protocol/protocol/elder-p0-review.md

 # Auctioneer

 - [ ] Main currently owns the basket units that the RToken redeems with.
-Why doesn't the RToken own them instead?
+Why doesn't the RToken own them instead? #BUs-to-RToken

 # RTokenIssuer
 - [ ] The start of issue() calls a bunch of things - furnace.melt, notieHardDefault, and ensureValidVault.
 Should these be on a beforeIssue() hook?
 Probably not, but then how do you model why we're calling these functions here, and how do we know it's complete?
 - [ ] During slow issuance -- between issue() and that issuance getting completed -- Main holds the vault BUs, and the RToken holds the minted RTokens.
-Probably these should be in a single place for sensible accounting purposes?
+Probably these should be in a single place for sensible accounting purposes? #BUs-to-RToken
 - [ ] The way _nextIssuanceBlockAvailable is set up, we'll only be able to do one issuance per block even if the issuances are pretty small.
 To fixup, we should also save how far "into" its block that last issuance will end.

 # Trader
-- [ ] I'm uncomfortable with the way we reuse Auction structs to be reinterpreted in so many different ways.
+- [x] I'm uncomfortable with the way we reuse Auction structs to be reinterpreted in so many different ways.
 It feels like a plausible source of latent errors, but I don't really see a better way to do it.
 Revisit...

 # BackingTrader
-- [ ] In poke, should _tryCreateBUs and _startNextAuction() also be under the condition targetBUs > 0?
+- [x] In poke, should _tryCreateBUs and _startNextAuction() also be under the condition targetBUs > 0?

 # Vault
 - [ ] Think hard about how we represent backups...
 (Maybe a list of Baskets instead?)
-- [ ] claimAndSweepRewards -- are we sure we can't just have that be an automatic member of this class?
+- [x] claimAndSweepRewards -- are we sure we can't just have that be an automatic member of this class?
 (Maybe we subclass RewardsLib instead of library-include it?)
-- [ ] Vault.backingAmounts is very analogous to Main.quote; should we also call it Vault.quote?
+- [x] Vault.backingAmounts is very analogous to Main.quote; should we also call it Vault.quote?
 - [ ] issue and redeem compute their amounts using the same rounding mode, so rounding errors might creep in.
 (Possible solution: backingAmounts supports

 # StRSR
-- [ ] processWithdrawals() enforces that the withdrawals occur in the order they're added to the `withdrawals` array, which might not be the order of increasing `avaiableAt` values. (e.g, if a governance error causes the withdrawal delay to be year, a withdrawal occurs, and then the delays is reduced again, withdrawal is still locked for a year.)
+- [x] processWithdrawals() enforces that the withdrawals occur in the order they're added to the `withdrawals` array, which might not be the order of increasing `avaiableAt` values. (e.g, if a governance error causes the withdrawal delay to be year, a withdrawal occurs, and then the delays is reduced again, withdrawal is still locked for a year.)
 Probably the simplest fix is to save `startedAt` instead of `availableAt`, and use main.stRSRWithdrawalDelay() when checking which withdrawals are available.

       Alternately, we can keep using `availableAt`, and maintain `withdrawals` as a priority queue.
 O(lg(N)) for adds and removes, instead of possibly O(N) to add to a fully-sorted list.

+# Meta
-# TODOs
+- [x] Groom TODOs
 - [ ] Before passing review, the code should be clear of TODOs, or we've at least decided that each one is, for some special reason, right to leave in for now.